Optimal Execution and Macroscopic Market Making: Connection with Market Making

 \kong

-\begin{remark} The lower bound $\epsilon$ ensures that the stochastic maximum principle provides both necessary and sufficient conditions.
-We will explore how it can be removed in a particular setting.
-The upper bound $\tilde{\xi}$ is adopted to ensure the Lipschitz property of the FBSDE system. \end{remark}
+\begin{remark} (1) The upper bound $\tilde{\xi}$ in $\mathbb{A}^{i, \e}$ is adopted to ensure the Lipschitz property of the resulting FBSDE system.
+In the next section, we demonstrate how this term can be removed in specific cases.

+(2) For convenience, we impose the constraint that liquidators may only sell and acquirers may only buy.
+To relax this restriction, one can introduce a two-dimensional control for each trader---one component for buy orders and another for sell orders---allowing agents to submit both types of orders and to switch sides. \end{remark}

 \kong